Enhancing Symbolic Execution of Heap-based Programs with Separation Logic for Test Input Generation: Implementation and Evaluation

 For each generated test input, we check its validity by passing it as arguments to the corresponding $repOK$ method~\cite{Visser:ISSTA:2004}.
-If $repOK$ returns $true$, the test input is deemed valid.
+If $repOK$ returns $\code{true}$, the test input is deemed valid.
 As a baseline, we compare JSF with JBSE~\cite{Braione:2016:JSE:2950290.2983940}, which implements the HEX approach~\cite{Braione:2015:SEP}, and the black box enumeration (BBE) approach documented in~\cite{Visser:ISSTA:2004}.
 We do not compare with the white box enumeration approach~\cite{Visser:ISSTA:2004} as it requires user-provided \emph{conservative} $repOK$ methods, which are missing in these benchmarks.
 Note that conservative $repOK$ methods are different from $repOK$ methods, and writing those methods is highly nontrivial.
 We do not compare our approach with SUSHI because SUSHI generates test cases in form of sequence of method calls whereas we generate test cases in form of input data structures.
 SUSHI and our approach are thus complementary to each other.
 To run JBSE, we need invariants written in HEX.
-We manage to find invariants for \emph{DLL}, \emph{Red Black Tree}, \emph{AVL Tree}, \emph{TSAFE}, and \emph{Gantt} from~\cite{sushiexperiment}, and thus we are able to run JBSE on these subjects.
+We manage to find invariants for \emph{DLL}, \emph{RBT}, \emph{AVL}, \emph{TSAFE}, and \emph{Gantt} from~\cite{sushiexperiment}, and thus we are able to run JBSE on these subjects.
 It is not clear to us how to write HEX invariants for other data structures or if HEX is expressive enough to describe them.

-The experimental results are shown in Table \ref{tbl:sep}, where the first three columns show the information of the test subjects, and the last three columns show the results of JSF, JBSE, and BBE respectively.
-Columns Depth show the maximum number of unfolding steps in JSF and enumerating steps in BBE.
-For fairness, the same value is used for each method.
-For JBSE, the authors define the depth as the maximum number of branches and we thus set the depth to be 20 for all methods in the experiments with JBSE.
+The experimental results are shown in Table \ref{tbl:sep}, where the first column show the name of test subjects, and the last three columns show the results of JSF, JBSE, and BBE respectively.
 Columns \#Tests show the results in form of the number of valid test inputs over the number of generated test inputs.
+Note that because JBSE generate partial initialized test inputs, we add an additional call to $repOK$ method after the method under test to concretize their test inputs.
+The results show that, as expected, every test input generated by JSF is valid.
+In comparison, JBSE generates 4.65\% valid test inputs and BBE generates 7.83\% valid test inputs.
+From the results, we conclude that JSF is effective in generating valid test inputs.